 Most of us put on a few extra pounds over the years and have tried various methods to lose it and maintain our weight.
-One of the most effective ways I've found to do this, which I shared in my 30-day healthy habits course that includes many other habits that need to change to establish a healthy lifestyle, is the 400:4 Diet.
+One of the most effective ways I've found to do this, which I shared in my 30-day healthy habits course, is the 400:4 Diet.

 What is the 400:4 Diet?

 Following the 400:4 Diet means consuming no more than 400 calories in 4 hours (400 in 4).
 It's one of the most effective ways to keep yourself on track because you only need to remember what you've eaten and drank in the last 4 hours.
 Best of all, this isn't a temporary diet.
 Incorporating this idea into your daily habits can be part of a sustainable lifestyle change.

 How Does the 400:4 Diet Work?

 The USDA recommends a calorie range of 1,600-2400 for adults.
 If you are eating and drinking no more than 400 calories in any given 4-hour period, the maximum you can consume is 2,400 calories.

 What if I Miss a Meal?

-I didn't design this plan to incorporate a specific number of meals throughout the day, although most people will eat four or five 400-calorie meals using this method.
+I didn't design this plan to incorporate a specific number of meals throughout the day, although most people will eat three to five 400-calorie meals using this method.
 Instead, it merely defines the maximum number of calories you can eat in any 4-hour period.
 Slow and steady is best for losing weight, as studies show that people who gradually and steadily lose 1 to 2 pounds a week tend to keep the weight off.

-If you lose weight much faster than a few pounds a week, eat a little more next time if you miss a meal.
+If you lose weight much faster than a few pounds a week, eat more next time if you miss a meal.
 Otherwise, don't worry about the past; resume the program by eating up to 400 calories in the next 4 hours.